Peruvian Glaciers Are Disappearing

 Is Glacial Retreat Dangerous?

-This flooding risk is not simply hypothetical.
-In 1941, a flood wave caused by glacial melting destroyed roughly one-third of the city of Huaraz.
-In the Cordillera Blanca region from 1941 to 2003, 25,000 people have been killed by glacial flood disasters.
+This risk is not hypothetical.
+In 1941, a flood wave from glacial melting devastated about one-third of the city of Huaraz.
+From 1941 to 2003, glacial flood disasters claimed approximately 25,000 lives in the Cordillera Blanca region.

 What Can We Do To Help?

-The problems created by the excessive melting of Peruvian glaciers are incredibly serious and can even be deadly.
-Luckily, some measures can be taken to mitigate the effects of glacial retreat.
+The challenges posed by the excessive melting of Peruvian glaciers are severe and potentially life-threatening.
+However, measures can be taken to mitigate the effects of glacier recession.

 Take Preventative Measures